kostyantins/spring_framework_education/README.md

 ## Bean scope

  Scopes:
-    - singleton - used by default
+    - singleton - used by default (all created objects will have the same reference)
-    - prototype
+    - prototype - creates different objects
     - request
     - session
     - global-session